the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-lay-summaries.md

 ## What is a lay summary?

 A lay summary is a brief summary of a research project or a research proposal that is usually written for members of the public, rather than researchers or professionals.
-It should be written in plain English, avoid the use of jargon and explain any technical terms that have to be included (Ref - Duke 2012).
+It should be written in plain English, avoid the use of jargon and explain any technical terms that have to be included {cite}`Duke2012summary`.

 (cm-wa-comms-lay-summaries-why)=
 ## Why write lay summaries?